-So, what’s the deal?
-Well, online advertising makes it too easy for anyone to put an advertisement in front of your eyes.
+Online advertising makes it too easy for anyone to put an advertisement in front of your eyes.
 The good news is, that research shows 80% of users scroll past the paid results as there is more trust in the organic results.
-The bad news is, a lot of companies get caught out by such promising claims and for such a low marketing cost, it must be worth a try, right?
-No.
+The bad news is, a lot of companies get caught out by such promising claims and for such a low marketing cost, it’s undeniable that some are going to think it must be worth a try.

-So, what are these people doing?
-The ones claiming such impressive results for an extremely low cost?
+So, what are these so-called SEO agencies or consultants doing?
+The ones claiming such impressive results for an extremely low cost.
 They’re using what’s known as black hat SEO.
-Let me explain the difference.

 White hat SEO.